Scorched 3D: Player statistics and ranking

 Scorched 3D allows players to view and gain stats and medals that are displayed in the scorched3d.co.uk forums.
 These stats appear if the player has registered their username at the forum and have linked their in game Player ID via the website's User Control Panel.
 Accumulated scores are based on skill, deaths, kills, and rank.
 The higher the rank number, the less skilled, or less active a player generally is.

 Medals are gained through winning tournaments and destroying the most enemy tanks by the end of the season.

 History

 The first build was created in April 2001 by lead developer Gavin Camp.
 The inspiration behind Scorched 3D was revealed in an interview with him on The O'Reilly Network:

 Scorched Earth was an institution for me and my friends at university.
 On many nights we would play the game while drinking — though it is pretty good even without the drink.
 Recently on a boring flight I played it with friends for eight hours straight; we hardly noticed the time passing.
 I thought that Scorched in 3D would allow many more game concepts, and [would] also combine my love of 3D graphics with the classic game.

 Scorched 3D originally started as a 3D landscape generator before it was eventually converted into a game.
 The project is currently being hosted by SourceForge.net.

-The latest public release version is v44.
+The latest public release version is 44.

+One of the unofficial forks has released a version 44.2 on March 1, 2025.
+This version includes patches from multiple Linux distributions used in their packages between 2014 and 2024.
+It fixes a few runtime issues, and is buildable and playable on Linux at the time of the release.
+Binary packages for Linux are available from an Open Build Service repository mentioned in the README.md file.